 Scores are awarded in tiers based on national and peer benchmarks.
 No points will be awarded for Panels failing to meet the first tier of each measure, roughly the 25th percentile.
 Scoring is done at the PCP level and rolled up to the Panel level for final Panel scores at the end of the Performance Year.
-Diabetic Members must meet all five measures to be compliant with the Diabetes Composite.
+Optimal Care for Diabetic Population Composite Measure requires Members to meet all five measures to be compliant.
+Panels can also earn points for compliance on the individual HEDIS diabetes measures.
 Population Health Measures are scored for the Members attributed to the Panel at the end of the Performance Year.
-Event-Based and Risk-Adjusted

-Measures are scored for Members attributed to the Panel at the time of the event, even if these Members are no longer attributed to the Panel at the end of the Performance Year.
+Event-Based and Risk-Adjusted Measures are scored for Members attributed to the Panel at the time of the event, even if these Members are no longer attributed to the Panel at the end of the Performance Year.
 Survey Measures are scored for Members attributed to the Panel at the time of the survey.
-The Clinical Quality Scorecard with tiered quality score benchmarks is detailed below.
+The Clinical Quality Scorecard with tiered quality score benchmarks are detailed below.